-The primary area of interest for this effort is the ABS, which consists of six bays (Apalachicola Bay, East Bay, St Vincent Sound, East and West St George Sound and oysters have provided a livelihood for Apalachicola fishers for over a century.
-Oyster population decline has changed that, bringing a fishery collapse that heralds ecosystem decline and consideration of Apalachicola Bay Apalachicolaand the Chattahoochee-Flint (ACF) watersheds an endangered river system (AmericanRivers.org 2016).
+The primary area of interest for this effort is the ABS, which consists of six bays (Apalachicola Bay, East Bay, St Vincent Sound, East and West St George Sound and Alligator Harbor; Fig. 3) comprising a total of 155,374 acres (62,879 Ha).
+Within this region, oysters have provided a livelihood for Apalachicola fishers for over a century.
+Oyster population decline has changed that, bringing a fishery collapse that heralds ecosystem decline and consideration of Apalachicola Bay and the Apalachicola-Chattahoochee-Flint (ACF) watersheds an endangered river system (AmericanRivers.org 2016).